Biomanufacturing Digital Twin Modeling and Machine Learning Ontology

 Problem Statement

-2) The objective of this project is to develop and validate single-molecule RNA-fluorescence in situ hybridization (smFISH), mechanistic & hybrid surrogate model, and process analytical technologies (PATs) for mRNA delivery and translation processes to ensure vaccine efficacy. -
+3) The objective of this project is to develop and validate single-molecule RNA-fluorescence in situ hybridization (smFISH), mechanistic and hybrid surrogate model for mRNA lipid nanoparticle (mRNA-LNP) delivery and expression processes to ensure vaccine efficacy. -

 Technology Development.
-We focus on improving mRNA vaccine potency prediction during the delivery and
+We focus on improving mRNA-LNP potency prediction and the project includes three key tasks:

-2) develop molecular dynamics and mechanistic models for mRNA stability and translation, incorporating RNA folding/binding, structure-function correlation, and particle-to-particle interactions (i.e., RNA-to-RNA, RNA-to-protein, RNA-to-lipid, RNA-to-ion);
+2) Develop molecular dynamics and mechanistic models for mRNA stability and translation processes, incorporating RNA folding/binding, structure-function correlation, and molecular interactions (i.e., RNA-to-RNA, RNA-to-protein, RNA-to-lipid, RNA-to-ion).

 - Projected Impacts.